skjaved/Wordpress-Snippets/README.md

 # Wordpress-Snippets

-## This repository contains small WordPress snippets and tricks
+## This repository contains useful snippets and tricks for WordPress and Woocommerce development